openbsd/src/gnu/llvm/libcxx/docs/UsingLibcxx.rst

   Defining this macro and then building libc++ with hidden visibility gives a build of libc++ which does not export any symbols, which can be useful when building statically for inclusion into another library.

-**_LIBCPP_DISABLE_EXTERN_TEMPLATE**:
-  This macro is used to disable extern template declarations in the libc++ headers.
-The intended use case is for clients who wish to use the libc++ headers without taking a dependency on the libc++ library itself.

 **_LIBCPP_DISABLE_ADDITIONAL_DIAGNOSTICS**:
   This macro disables the additional diagnostics generated by libc++ using the